rusuot/industrial_project_all/README.md

 What is currently on this GitHub repo is my part done for the group project.

-## Link to hosted web-app (only my part - Rusu Ovidiu Tiberiu, not the entire final project):
+## Link to hosted web-app (only my part - Ovi, not the entire final project):
 - https://amzn2-7f8b1.web.app/
 - https://amzn2-7f8b1.firebaseapp.com/